project3ucsc/backend/README.md

-# Restful API with Node.js Express and MongoDB
+# Restful API with Node.js Express and mysql
 To run in localhost,

 ### npm start